AikoMidori/steam-library/README.md

     "C:/Program files (86)/Steam/steamui/"
     Copy or drag libraryroot.custom.css in, click replace.
     When everything is in place, run Phantom's patcher and you're all set!
-    ( If it the patcher didn't work, please ( Force Check ).
+    (If the patcher didn't work, please click [Force Check]).

 # macOS ( Coming Soon )
     Right click on Finder, select "Go to Folder..." and put this in the search path:
     ~/Library/Application Support/Steam/Steam.AppBundle/Steam/Contents/MacOS/skins/YourSkinName/resource
-    Copy or drag drag webkit.css in, click replace, restart steam and all done!
+    Copy or drag webkit.css in, click replace, restart steam and you're all done!

 # Linux ( Coming Soon )
     Open Terminal, copy and paste the following line:
     ~/.local/share/Steam/skins/YourSkinName/resource
-    Copy or drag webkit.css in, click replace, restart steam and all done!
+    Copy or drag webkit.css in, click replace, restart steam and you're all done!

 ------------------------------------------------------------------------------------------------------------------